A Planar Huygens Antenna Utilizing Crossed Electric and Magnetic Dipoles: Introduction

 The size restrictions stipulated by Harrington in (\ref{equ1}) do not apply to electrically small antennas (ESAs), and it is theoretically possible to achieve infinite gain, depending on the excitation of several modes.
 However, the Harrington limit cannot be applied for ESAs because the assumption $N\ge kr$ is not valid for ESAs.
 Gayi \cite{geyi2003physical} studied the Q of the antennas and defined the maximum gain limit for the ESAs.
 Kwon \cite{kwon2005radiation} obtained the expression for electrically small crossed electric and magnetic dipoles and showed that their gain could be as high as 3 (4.8 dB).
 Yaghjian \cite{yaghjian2009increasing} discussed the maximum achievable gain for the Huygens' array and the possible realization of Huygens' radiators.
 Pigeon et al. \cite{pigeon2014miniature} investigated the feasibility of maximizing the directivity of miniaturized directive antennas using available techniques.

-A heuristic limit on antenna maximum directivity was recently developed by Kildal et al. \cite{kildal2017degrees} for which directivity was estimated by accounting for the available spherical modes on the surface of a minimum sphere.
-For the limiting case of electrically small antennas, the limit becomes 4.8 dB, equivalent to a small Huygens antenna.
-Later, Pigeon et al. \cite{pigeon2014analysis} renormalized Harrington's limit for ESAs by defining the effective radius $R = r + \lambda/2\pi$, where $r$ is the radius of the sphere that can enclose the ESA.
-This is especially in line with Wheeler's proposal for the effective sphere of radius $\lambda/2\pi$ around an ESA, which is known as radiansphere \cite{wheeler1947radiansphere}.

-The development of Huygens' sources is challenging due to the unavailability of magnetic dipoles and the need for impedance matching to both electric and magnetic dipoles simultaneously.
-Several practical prototypes were developed, such as those of Ziolkowski et al. \cite{jin2010metamaterial,ziolkowski2015low,ziolkowski2019custom,tang2016design,lin2017electrically}, which used combinations of loop and wire, and another by Niemi et al. \cite{niemi2012electrically}, which used dual omega particles.
-The common element in these Huygen antennas is the utilization of a loop as a magnetic dipole that could be excited when the circumference of the loop is around $\lambda/10$ \cite{balanis2024evolution}.
-The availability of magnetic dipoles in electrically small loops makes them an attractive choice for developing electrically small Huygens' antennas.
+The development of Huygens sources for antenna applications remains challenging, primarily because of the difficulty of simultaneously achieving impedance matching for both the electric and magnetic dipole components.
+Several practical implementations have been proposed in the literature.
+For example, Ziolkowski et al. \cite{jin2010metamaterial,ziolkowski2015low,ziolkowski2019custom,tang2016design,lin2017electrically} employed combinations of loop and wire structures, while Niemi et al. \cite{niemi2012electrically} utilized dual omega particles to realize Huygens-type radiation.

-These electrically small Huygens' antennas suffer from a low radiation efficiency.
-They are more suitable for low-frequency applications, where tolerances are high for small elements, such as those of the order of $\lambda/10$.
-The maximum directivity of these electrically small Huygens' antennas is also limited to 4.8 dB and cannot be employed for high-gain applications, especially in the mmWave range, where higher path losses due to weather effects can severely distort the signals.
 Recently, Ziolkowski \cite{ziolkowski2023superdirective} numerically investigated the feasibility of a mixed multipole antenna at 30 GHz, utilizing a layered structure that achieves high gain.
 Later, a practical design was demonstrated as an electrically small Huygens' quadruple antenna, exploiting two pairs of Huygens' sources \cite{zhang2024superdirective}.